wormhole-foundation/wormhole-solidity-sdk/docs/Testing.md

 ### WormholeCctpSimulator

 The `WormholeCctpSimulator` contract can be deployed to simulate a virtual `WormholeCctpTokenMessenger` instance on some made-up foreign chain.
 It uses `0xDDDDDDDD` as the circle domain of that chain, and also simulates virtual instances of Circle's TokenMessenger and USDC contract, which are correctly registered with the instances on the forked chain.
-The foreign Wormhole chain id and the address of the foregin sender can be set during construction.
+The foreign Wormhole chain id and the address of the foreign sender can be set during construction.
 Uses `WormholeOverride` and `CctpOverride`.

 ### UsdcDealer